Andrettin/Wyrmsun/readme.txt

 * Scenarios
 - Fixed crash which occurred when starting the Thunraz's Servant scenario.
+- Added more predefined settlement territories for the Earth map.

 * Terrain
 - Added new dry mud and mud decoration tiles.